Table of Contents

 How much is the average wrongful death settlement in Colorado?

 There is no single "average" because the range varies enormously based on the circumstances.
 Vehicle accident wrongful death settlements typically range from $500,000 to $5 million, while cases involving trucking company negligence or product liability can exceed $10 million.
 The primary factors that determine settlement value are the deceased's age and earning capacity, the number of dependents, the strength of liability evidence, and whether punitive damages apply.
-The non-economic damages cap in Colorado is currently $2,125,000 (as of 2025), which limits one component of the total recovery.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), the non-economic damages cap is currently $2,125,000 as of 2025 (C.R.S. § 13-21-203), which limits one component of the total recovery.
+Economic damages, including medical expenses and lost wages, are not subject to this cap and can significantly increase the overall settlement value.
+Additionally, claims must be filed within two years of death (C.R.S. § 13-80-102), making timely action essential for preserving recovery rights.

 Who gets the money in a wrongful death settlement?